Plumbing Contractors install, repair, and maintain different types of plumbing systems.

-Many states and customers may require carpentry contractors to offer a license or surety bond before you are allowed to bid on a job or begin working.
-Your bond is a financial guarantee to your state’s licensing department and your customer that you will complete the job according to your bid.
+Many states licensing boards and project owners require plumbing contractors to offer a license or surety bond as a financial guarantee that your business will complete each job according to your accepted bid.

 The plumbing contractors’ surety bond provides financial protection that pays vendors and subcontractors accordingly.